 The final element of a Peaky Blinders outfit ends at the feet.
 Working class men wore lace-up leather boots in black or brown with a thick sole and a cap toe.
 Gentlemen’s dress boots for business or pleasure were a similar design but with a thinner sole, shaped toe and decorate brogue or wingtip perforations.
 The photo below shows Shelby in the middle wearing two-tone brown lace-up boots.
 This was for a dressy occasion otherwise he wore black lace-up cap toe boots.
 The man on the far right is wearing oxford shoes, a newer option for gentlemen.
 Shop boots and shoes.

 Your Peaky Blinders Outfit

 The following are some of the best Peaky Blinders outfit or costume pieces available online at a reasonable price.
 You can certainly get a custom made or higher quality reproduction outfit from a number of online tailors but for the average man, these are out of reach financially.

 - 3 Piece Suit: A grey tweed suit like these suits (USA or UK) or these in the UK or a solid blue or brown suit.
-Tweed suits can be found in the UK at Magee1866
+Tweed suits can be found in the UK at Magee1866. and Garrison Tailors (UK).

-- Shirt: A white round club collar shirt with a striped body.
-In the USA look at Paul Fredrick shirts.
+- Shirt: A white round club collar/penny collar shirt with a striped body.
+In the USA look at Paul Fredrick shirts or here.
 In the UK try a Penny Collar shirt and in the AU here or here.
-For a band collar shirt for the collarless look try this one USA and a grandad collar shirt in the UK
+For a collarless shirt, look try this one USA and a grandad collar shirt in the UK

-- Hat: An 8-panel “newsboy” cap in grey.
+- Hat: An 8-panel “newsboy” cap in grey or greyish-blue.
 Avoid 1-3-panel hats.
 It needs to look wide and floppy.
 In the USA these are best sellers.
 In the UK this one is good.
-In the AU I like this brand.
+In the AU, I like this brand.
+More hats here.